About source compost

 Meet Celestine

 Celestine graduated from Northern Arizona University and has always been stoked on outdoor adventures and environmental stewardship.
 She was born in France, grew up with her Mexican family in Arizona, and went back to France in the summers.
 She traveled and lived in many different states before settling down with her partner in New Jersey.
 Coming from a more sustainably-minded culture in the French countryside, she brought her composting habits with her to the States.
 Here, she enjoys working with organic farms and educating people about composting.
-When she’s not at work, she enjoys cycling and rock climbing at the Gunks.
+When she’s not at work, she enjoys cycling and going to the city.

 Meet Voula